khushiduggelwar/HR-Attrition-Analysis-PowerBI/README.md

 # HR Attrition Analysis Dashboard

 ## 📌 Project Overview
-This project analyzes employee attrition patterns using Excel, MySQL, and Power BI.
+This project analyzes employee attrition using Excel, MySQL, and Power BI to identify key drivers of workforce turnover.
-The goal was to identify key factors contributing to employee turnover and derive actionable insights.

 ---

 ## 🛠 Tools Used
 - Excel – Data cleaning and preprocessing
-- MySQL – Data storage and aggregation queries
+- MySQL – Data storage and analytical queries
 - Power BI – Dashboard development and DAX KPI creation

 ---